Trump on Irma: 'We've never seen anything like this'

 'Millions' could be without power

-Saturday afternoon, Federal Emergency Management Agency chief Brock Long warned that millions of Florida residents could be without power after the storm blows through, in some cases for weeks.
+Saturday afternoon, Federal Emergency Management Agency Administrator Brock Long warned that millions of Florida residents could be without power after the storm blows through, in some cases for weeks.

 "We could see millions of people without power in Florida for multiple days in some areas, maybe weeks, and so I think it's very important to set the expectations of citizens," Long told CNN's Rene Marsh at his agency's headquarters in Washington on Saturday.
 "This is why we ask and plead with people to be ready for multiple days, and unfortunately this is coming into reality."